sjdirect/abot/README.md

 ######IHyperLinkParser
 The IHyperLinkParser interface deals with parsing the links out of raw html.

 [HapHyperlinkParser.cs](https://github.com/sjdirect/abot/blob/master/Abot/Core/HapHyperLinkParser.cs) is the default IHyperLinkParser used by the crawler.
 It uses the well known parsing library [Html Agility Pack](http://htmlagilitypack.codeplex.com/).
-There is also an alternative implementation [AngleSharpHyperLinkParser.cs](https://github.com/sjdirect/abot/blob/master/Abot/Core/CsQueryHyperLinkParser.cs) which uses [AngleSharp](https://github.com/sjdirect/abot/blob/master/Abot/Core/AngleSharpHyperLinkParser.cs) to do the parsing.
-CsQuery uses a css style selector like jquery but all in c#.
+There is also an alternative implementation [AngleSharpHyperLinkParser.cs](https://github.com/sjdirect/abot/blob/master/Abot/Core/AngleSharpHyperLinkParser.cs) which uses [AngleSharp](https://github.com/AngleSharp/AngleSharp) to do the parsing.
+AngleSharp uses a css style selector like jquery but all in c#.

 ```c#
 /// <summary>